Top 5 Birding Hotspots for Fall Migration

 Although Point Pelee is known as a spring birding hotspot, it’s also a wonderful place to be in the fall.
 Not nearly as many birders visit this location in the fall but there are just as many birds as during the spring.

-Bosque del Apache is well-known for the huge numbers of waterfowl and cranes that arrive in early November.
+Bosque del Apache National Wildlife Refuge is well-known for the huge numbers of waterfowl and cranes that arrive in early November.
 Consider attending the Festival of the Cranes that is held each year!

-Birding in Southeast Arizona is always fun and rewarding but the Sky Islands make this due to the number of hummingbirds that can be seen here during the fall.
+Birding in southeast Arizona is always fun and rewarding, but the Sky Islands make this due to the number of hummingbirds that can be seen here during the fall.
 If you spend enough time and visit enough hummingbird feeders, you could find up to 15 species!
+Learn more about the hummingbirds of southeast Arizona.

-If you’re up for an adventure this fall, hop on one of the many pelagic trips that leave from Monterey.
+If you’re up for an adventure this fall, hop on one of the many pelagic birding trips that leave from Monterey.
 These trips take you out into the Pacific Ocean in search of seabirds that pass through this area by the thousands.
-Learn more here.